 Taking a closer look at research and experiences of SSHD members

-This month we are getting better acquainted with the research of Jen Agans, Assistant Professor of Recreation, Park, and Tourism Management at the Pennsylvania State University.
+This month we are getting better acquainted with the research of Dr. Yao Zheng, Assistant Professor in the Department of Psychology at the University of Alberta.

 1. What drew you to do work in human development?

-2. Did you have a mentor or researcher who had substantial influence on your path or on your work?
+2. Did you have any mentor or a researcher who had substantial influence in your path or work?

 3. You have a range of important work, select 1-2 findings that you feel are key contributions to human development and describe those in brief.